FAQ

 What is Transition Planning and What are Transition Services?

 Transition planning is mandatory for all high school students with an IEP.
-Transition planning should start at age 16, or earlier if deemed necessary by the IEP team.
+Under CA AB 438, transition planning and services have to start at age 14 starting July 1, 2025.

 A transition plan is a section of the IEP ( toward the front of the IEP document) that outlines transition goals and services for the student.
 The individualized transition (ITP) plan is based on a high school student's individual needs, strengths, skills, and interests.